-- 1. Identify significant historical events in American History from the Reconstruction period through the present day. - 2.
-Provide examples of the role globalization and integration of different cultures and groups have had in the formation of American policy in the 20th and 21st centuries. - 3.
-Assess the major social, political, and cultural issues that arose within the United States from 1877 through present day. - 4.
+- 1. Identify significant historical events in American History from the establishment of the first English colonies through the Reconstruction period. - 2.
+Provide examples of the role of politics, the economy, and diplomacy in the formation of the American government. - 3.
+Assess the major social, political, and cultural issues that arose within the United States from 1789 through 1877. - 4.
 Differentiate between primary and secondary sources and integrate these sources into the study of history.